 Health protection and safety of operations are permanent commitments of AIS.

-Awareness activities including wall writing, folk songs and film shows to disseminate information on several health related issues.
+- Conducting awareness activities, including wall writing, folk songs and film shows to disseminate information on several health-related issues.

-Health camps organised by AIS provide access to primary health services, distribution of medicines, vaccinications and referrals to Bawal Community Health Centre.
+Health camps organised by AIS provide access to primary health services, distribute medicines, render vaccines and referrals to Bawal Community Health Centre.

 Reorientation training programmes are conducted for ANMs, tradition birth attendants and registered medical practitioners.

-It has been our continuous endeavour to provide and maintain an absolutely safe working environment for all our employees and we have been keeping up with the latest trends, standards and practices.
+It has been our continuous endeavour to provide and maintain an absolutely safe working environment for all our employees.
+In our efforts in this space, we aim to keep up with the latest trends, standards and practices.

-The education programs primarily focus on two areas – transportation of school children (especially the girl child) and establishing and running education centres (“AIS Unnati Centres”) for the school drop-out children.
+The education programmes primarily focus on two areas – transportation of school children (especially the girl child) and establishing and running education centres (“AIS Unnati Centres”) for the school drop-out children.

-School drop-out rates in this area is high among girl children due to lack of safe local transportation.
-The school bus program of AIS, started in 2004, continues to enable 475 girl children from about 34 villages to commute from Rewari to their Senior Secondary School in Bawal.
+School drop-out rates in this area are high among girls due to a lack of safe local transportation.
+The school bus programme of AIS started in 2004, continues to enable 475 girls from about 34 villages to safely commute from Rewari to their Senior Secondary School in Bawal.

-Vocational training has been provided to more than 130 boys and 62 girls.
-Boys were trained in computer skills and the girls in beauty culture.
-20 girls have also been referred to tailoring courses.
-Among those trained, 27 girls have already set up their own enterprises on a full-time or part-time basis and 11 boys have been gainfully employed.
+Vocational training was given to more than 130 boys and 62 girls.
+Boys were trained in computer skills and girls in beauty culture.
+20 girls have also been referred to as tailoring courses.
+Among those trained, 27 girls have already set up their enterprises on a full-time or part-time basis and 11 boys have been gainfully employed.
 To enable these youth to set up their businesses, enterprise management training is also being imparted.

-Falling levels of ground water, lack of access to safe drinking water and increasing the disuse of traditional knowledge and infrastructure are pressing issues in the realm of water and sanitation in Rewari.
-Under the water & sanitation program being carried out in 60 villages around Rewari, awareness covering the rainwater harvesting, recycling, managing waste water, water saving cropping pattern building and low-cost sanitation facilities were imparted.
+Falling levels of groundwater, lack of safe drinking water and increasing disuse of traditional knowledge and infrastructure are pressing issues in the realm of water and sanitation in Rewari.
+Under the water and sanitation programme being conducted in 60 villages around Rewari, awareness regarding rainwater harvesting, recycling, managing wastewater, water-saving cropping pattern building and low-cost sanitation facilities were imparted.